 - Take all the prescriptions for your medication and always carry an extra supply.
 Keep your medication in your hand luggage so there’s no chance of missing a dose due to delay or any loss of luggage.
 It’s important to stick with the medication recommended by your GP and avoid experimenting with any new herbal or alternative remedies while you are on your trip.

 - Due to the use of immune-suppressant drugs by most liver transplant patients to minimise the risk of organ rejection, extra care needs to be taken when thinking about your destination.
 Stay away from places with high occurrence of contagious diseases and poor sanitation.
 You should also check on the health status of the destination you want to visit shortly before departure.

 - Eating contaminated food and drinks can be a source of infection to the liver and other parts of your digestive system.
 Ensure you only drink bottled water from a reliable source.
 If you are not sure about the safety of the tap water, use bottled water to brush your teeth.
 Also, don’t eat unpeeled fruits, avoid unpasteurised dairy products, and stay away from raw vegetables, meat or fish.

 Keep all your tests and medical history together

 - It’s a good idea to take details of your medical history – such as allergies, any medication you are taking, etc. – with you, along with your travel insurance documents.
 You will need details of your insurance provider’s Emergency Assistance Team in case of baggage issues, medical emergencies or other similar circumstances.
-Check your policy wording for information or you can visit our emergency number help page.
+Check your policy wording for information.

 Purchase your travel insurance policy when you book